 10. Meaningful predicates without extensions.
 Ludwig and Ray say that predicates with no “complete meaning” don’t have extensions or counter extensions.
 How could that be?
 I will address this in more detail in another paper.
 But here is the general idea: Following Frege, the idea of the meaning of a term is of that which determines to what the term applies.
 Conventionally we think of such as some objective property, something independent of us, something “out there in the world.”
 And, on pain of some kind of ontological vagueness, such will have a completely determinate extension and counter-extension

 Taking predicate meanings as objective extension-determining properties is not yet a full account of language use.
 Speakers have to make judgements as to what a predicate should be taken to apply.
-On any view according to which it is some kind of property that intervenes to determine whether something goes into an extension, speakers would be making judgements about whether a referent has the property in question or not.
+On any view according to which it is some kind of property that intervenes to determine whether something goes into an extension, speakers would, at least in effect, be making judgements about whether a referent has the property in question or not.
 In judging whether ‘red’ applies to a barn a speaker would, on such conventional accounts, be judging whether the barn has the property of being red.

 On conventional views such an intervening property is functioning as a middleman between a speaker’s method of application and the things to which a predicate is applied.
 It has been the burden of Part I that postulating such middlemen leads to the absurdity of epistemicism.
 Any such middlemen must be rejected.
 In other places (2018a, 2018b) I have independently argued that attachment to such middlemen can never occur simply because the world is too complicated.
 As I have urged above, thinking in terms of these intervening properties is a simplification, an idealization, often extremely useful when not mistakenly taken literally.